Audio is invisible to search

 Ideas you spoke and ideas you typed end up in different apps that never meet.

-Hold, talk, send — the same motion as sending a voice message to a friend.
+Hold, talk, send.
+It is the same motion as sending a voice message to a friend.

-Your words become text with an AI summary, filed alongside everything else you save.
+Your words become text with a Luckynote summary, filed alongside everything else you save.

 Yes.
 Voice messages you save in Luckynote are transcribed so their content shows up in search, next to the original audio.